cogentcore/core/README.md

 ## General / Widgets

-* hang on window open: stuck in drawgl, cocoa.go:173 -- sent paint event but it got filtered??

 * win geom prefs: adapt DPI for size relative to saved!

 * fileview: add extension, mode flags -- use extension for search
 * also really need history of paths so you can go back to where you started

-* crash in sliceview -- title probably not good
 * menu updating likely culprit -- need to lock this somehow.
 * protect windows menu updating and iteration over windows lists using mutex?  getting some crashes on X11 -- gets called during a close, so it seems dangerous.